-\\ the table for 2022/23 has been amended to reflect the revaluations to the revaluation reserve and surplus /deficit to the provision of service into the correct category, amended from the Surplus Assets column to Land and Buildings.
+^{} the table for 2022/23 has been amended to reflect the revaluations to the revaluation reserve and surplus /deficit to the provision of service into the correct category, amended from the Surplus Assets column to Land and Buildings.

 - 32. Property, Plant and Equipment are represented in the Balance Sheet at current value, with the exception of additions occurring since the last revaluation, which are held at historic cost, net of depreciation where appropriate.
 Assets disposed of have been written-out at their net book value. - 33.
 PP&E valued at fair value on the basis recommended by CIPFA and in accordance with the Statement of Asset Valuation Principles and Guidance Notes issued by The Royal Institution of Chartered Surveyors (RICS).
-A full valuation of property assets has been carried out this financial year, as at 31st March 2024 using the independent professional services of West Mercia Police.
-The Authority's valuation service has confirmed that the carrying value of these assets is not materially different to their fair value and complies with the requirements of the accounting code and IAS16.
+A full valuation of property assets was carried out, as at 31st March 2023 using the independent professional services of West Mercia Police.
+For financial year 2023/24 these were not revalued further.